Seed Bombs

 These ruptures happen over and over again.

+She returns to the performance of femininity (soft, composed, smiling) only to be ripped from it again by the surging physical eruptions of something deeper, darker, and far more real.
 The audience watches as the woman on stage cycles through beauty and breakdown, seduction and seizure, silence and scream—trapped in the madness of enacting a femininity that was never hers, while the shadow of anger flashes like a flare from the depths of her true self.